 Vesteda’s Management Board reviews counterparty credit limits at least on an annual basis, and may update these at any time in the year should market conditions require any changes to the counterparty credit limits.
 The limits are set to minimise the concentration of risks and therefore mitigate financial loss through potential counterparty failure.

 As part of its treasury policy, Vesteda strives for sufficient diversification in Vesteda’s counterparties and to limit concentration risk.

 4) Liquidity risk

-Liquidity risk is the risk that (1) Vesteda will not be able to refinance maturing debt funding, or (2) if debt is refinanced, the maturity and interest rate of the financing will have a significant unplanned adverse effect on Vesteda’s cash flow and liquidity position.
+Liquidity risk is the risk that (1) Vesteda will not be able to refinance maturing debt funding, finance committed pipeline, or is not able to finance Redemption Available Cash, or (2) if debt is refinanced, the maturity and interest rate of the financing will have a significant unplanned adverse effect on Vesteda’s cash flow and liquidity position.
 In addition, (3) Vesteda must at all times meet its obligations under the loans it has taken out including the interest cover ratio and loan-to-value covenant.